 Mr. Walter attributes these skills to his foundation in classical education.
 “Poetry gives you a wellspring of ideas and words that are established and beautiful.
 The Psalms, for instance, can be drawn upon when words simply fail.
 Having an inventory of known lines and expressions teaches students how to recognize and use a good turn of phrase.”
 Mr. Walter shares his knowledge inside and outside of his own classroom.
 Just before the Christmas holiday, Mr. Walter visited the 4th grade class to join in their Wassailing songs and to recite the St. Crispin’s Day speech from Henry V for their medieval unit.
 “I enjoy being in the classroom and being able to introduce great literature to students for the first time,” he shared.
 “I enjoy watching them understand it and hearing their often unexpected interactions with the literature.”
 Mr. Walter is also a talented artist with a particular interest in oil landscapes.
 His work has been auctioned off at the Plein Air Festival at the National Museum of Wildlife Art.

 Hillsdale College, B.A., Greek Language and English Literature

 The interest Mr. Sawyer creates comes from an ability to teach complex ideas and literature at an approachable level.
-He interrelates historical events or challenging vocabulary with other subjects and their own experiences.
+He interrelates historical events or challenging vocabulary with other subjects and the students' own experiences.

 “I love making history and literature come alive for students,” explains Mr. Sawyer.
-“The best part about teaching is taking old things and make them brilliantly new and exciting for children.”
+“The best part about teaching is taking old things and making them brilliantly new and exciting for children.”